Unified Compute Language

 Why DEXA exists

 Today’s compute stack is split and fragile.
-AI runs on Python glued to C++ and CUDA.
-Smart contracts run on Solidity glued to unsafe VMs.
+AI runs on Python glued to native code and GPU toolchains.
+Smart contracts run on Solidity glued to VM semantics that are hard to reason about.
 Every layer adds risk, latency, and undefined behaviour.
-DEXA replaces this with one language, one toolchain, and one mental model.
+DEXA is an attempt to collapse that stack into one language and one set of deterministic semantics — starting with a small core you can actually execute and test.

 AI / ML